 Murphy has proven himself to be a leader capable of recruiting and developing talented players who perform on the field and in the classroom.
 Combining that with the lure of athletic tradition at Alabama and the nation's finest facilities, the Tide softball team remains among the best in the nation.

 Murphy's Career Record

-After 13 seasons as head coach, Patrick Murphy has achieved unbelievable success:
+After 16 seasons as Alabama's head coach, Patrick Murphy has achieved unbelievable success: